arabianhorses/USDC-on-HyperLiquid-for-Nexus-Data-Newsteller/README.md

 )
 , labels_ratios AS (
     SELECT *

-    --,  CASE WHEN ((ratio < 50) OR (rn<10)) THEN address ELSE 'others' END AS addressOrOthers -- ,  CASE WHEN  rn<3 THEN address ELSE 'others' END AS addressOrOthers ,  CASE
+    ,  CASE
         WHEN address = '0xc20699185c15d0a2fd65779bb5d69f5b0b113c00' THEN 'Coinbase: Hyperliquid Deployer' WHEN address = '0x744e4f26ee30213989216e1632d9be3547c4885b' THEN 'HyperLend USDC Market' WHEN address = '0x462b95575cb2d56de9d1aaaaab452279b058aa06' THEN 'Hyperbeat'
-        WHEN address = '0x6b9e773128f453f5c2c60935ee2de2cbc5390a24' THEN 'Circle: CCTP CoreDepositWallet' --        WHEN rn<3                                                   THEN address
+        WHEN address = '0x6b9e773128f453f5c2c60935ee2de2cbc5390a24' THEN 'Circle: CCTP CoreDepositWallet' ELSE 'others'
-        ELSE 'others'
        END AS addressOrOthers
     FROM (